DOCX to PDF Converter

 DOCX to PDF Conversion Explained

-This conversion is a bad idea if the recipient needs to edit the text, collaborate on the draft, or read the document on a small mobile screen where text reflow is necessary.
+This conversion is a bad idea if the recipient needs to edit the text, extract tabular data, or read the document on a mobile phone. .PDF files do not adapt to screen sizes, forcing mobile users to zoom and scroll horizontally.

 Typical Tasks and Users